 Human Factors in Medical Devices and Systems

-The Graduate Certificate consists of four courses, many available as evening classes.
-Students interested in earning a master's degree can often apply these certificate courses toward a master's degree in human factors engineering.
+The program consists of four courses, many available as evening classes.
+Two of these courses include Medical Fundamentals and Human Factors in Medical Technology.
+Electives may be chosen from various departments including mechanical engineering, psychology, computer science, occupational therapy, and more.
+Students interested in earning a master's degree can often apply eligible certificate courses toward a master's degree in human factors engineering.

 Program of Study

 The Medical Devices and Systems Certificate Program is offered both through a 100% online modality or a hybrid experience with online and in-person courses.

 - Two foundation courses:

 - Two more courses from approved list, including: